mthakan/meaupdater/README.md

 # meaupdater
-A simple update manager written in Rust with GTK4 for Debian.
+A simple update manager written in Rust with GTK4 for Debian-based systems.

 ---